alexisthedev/codecademy-projects/README.md

-# These are all projects and excercises done during the codecademy Fullstack engineer curriculum.
+# These are all projects and excercises done as a part of the codecademy.com fullstack engineer curriculum.

 All solutions are mine and are not updated.